+A “personnel file” means any employment-related or personal information gathered by an employer, such as information related to an employee’s application and selection for employment, performance, compensation, home address, medical history and other identifying data.
 Information can be a part of the “personnel file” even if it is not included in the supervisor’s file folder labeled “personnel file.”
-It’s the content of the information, not the form or location that matters for determining the scope of the file.
+It is the content of the information, not the form or location that matters for determining the scope of the file.

-Under G.S.
-126-22, personnel file information is confidential.
+Yes.
+Personnel file information is confidential.
 It is not public record.
-Any University official who wrongly divulges information from an employee’s file or one who examines information in that file without authority is guilty of a criminal misdemeanor.
-G.S.
-126-27 and 126-28.
+Any University official who wrongly divulges information from an employee’s file or one who examines information in that file without authority is guilty of a crime.

 - Date and amount of each increase or decrease in salary with that department, agency, institution, commission, or bureau.

 - Date and type of each promotion, demotion, transfer, suspension, separation, or other change in position classification with that department, agency, institution, commission or bureau.

 - Date and general description of the reasons for each promotion with that department, agency, institution, commission or bureau.

 - Date and type of each dismissal, suspension, or demotion for disciplinary reasons taken by the department, agency, institution, commission, or bureau.
 If the disciplinary action was a dismissal, a copy of the written notice of the final decision of the head of the department setting forth the specific acts or omissions that are the basis of the dismissal.

 - The office or station to which the employee is currently assigned.

 What should I do if I am asked to release personnel file information?